timnallen/ps-code-challenge/readme.md

     - total_places: The number of places in that category
     - total_chairs: The total chairs in that category

+Similarly to number 4, I am going to build a class method for street cafes and unit test it first.

 7) Write a script in rails to:
     - For street_cafes categorized as small, write a script that exports their data to a csv and deletes the records
     - For street cafes categorized as medium or large, write a script that concatenates the category name to the beginning of the name and writes it back to the name column